The school of Computer Science offers several undergraduate study spaces:

 - * Please note that you can only use HP4155 outside of the posted tutorial sessions

-- ** The gaming lab is intended for gaming stream students only
+- ** The gaming lab is intended for gaming stream students and Sr. Undergrads third year and above

-For detailed SCS Lab info please refer to:
+For detailed SCS Lab info and current lab schedules please refer to:

 The library (library study space) and other lounge spaces on campus are common areas for study space; here is some additional options.
 There are reserved supplementary space, and rooms are divided into two categories: